HRClab/SimInterface/README.md

-# sampling-for-optctrl
+# PyOptiCon

-Experimental code for the combination of optimal control methods with slice sampling.
+Code for rapidly developing simulations and control schemes

 # Dependencies